-If you need to lighten or bleach your hair, right now there's no chemical-free way to do it, though plenty of sun exposure should help.
-But if you want to change or enrich your hair color and cover grays, there are lots of herbal and plant-based options.
+If you need to lighten or bleach your hair, there's no chemical-free way to do it, though plenty of sun exposure should help.
+But if you want to change or enrich your hair color and cover those grays, there are lots of herbal and plant-based options to chose from.

 Aromatic amines found in hair dyes...are linked to increased incidence of bladder cancers.
 However, studies looking at the risk of cancer associated with the use of hair dyes have returned conflicting results and the International Agency for Research on Cancer (IARC) states that it is unable to classify the carcinogenicity of p-phenylenediamine.